 Actions speak louder than words.
-While business leaders are always happy to tell you all the reasons why their stock is a buy, the actions of company’s insiders can tell a different story.
+Business leaders are often happy to tell you all the reasons why their stock is a buy.
+But the actions of company insiders can tell a different story.

-What Is “Insider” Selling?
+What Is Insider Selling?

-But it’s also possible that they know something, and want to sell off their shares before the market drops or their company’s stock takes a nosedive.
+There are many legitimate reasons for corporate leaders to buy or sell, but it could also mean that they know something negative about the company.
+They may want to sell their shares before the market drops or their stock takes a huge dip.

 Where Can You Find Insider Transactions?